ncatlab/nlab-content/pages/1726.md

 +-- {: .num_theorem}
 ###### Theorem

 The complete $n$-fold Segal spaces are precisely the $n$-fold Segal spaces that are local with respect to the fully faithful and essentially surjective morphisms.
-Thus the localization of the $\infty$-category of $n$-fold Segal spaces at this class of morphisms is equivalent to the full subcategory of complete $n$-fold Segal spaces.
+Thus the localization of the $(\infty,1)$-category of $n$-fold Segal spaces at this class of morphisms is equivalent to the full subcategory of complete $n$-fold Segal spaces.

 =--